mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    The `cluster_name` and `domain` values come from the `cluster-config.yaml` file that you configured earlier.

+1. On the login page, log in with your new user.

 1. You will be prompted to install the NetBird client.

    ![Nebird: Install Netbird client](assets/diagrams/iacDeployment/003_cc_download_netbird_linux.png)